 Professor Jon Frampton, Director of the China Institute, Deputy Pro-Vice-Chancellor (China) at the University of Birmingham

-Professor Jon Frampton is Deputy Pro Vice-Chancellor, director of China Institute, University of Birmingham.
 The China Institute is a central hub for Chinese interests at the University of Birmingham.
 Its goal is to bring together people, ideas, funding, research and academic excellence to help create opportunities for those keen to discover what China has to offer.
 It also plays a key role in celebrating the influence of Chinese culture upon the University.
-Jon is a stem cell biologist.
-His primary area of research interest is in how stem cells operate in adults.
-Jon’s research involves examining the processes that regulate stem cells to determine how these fail during ageing or as part of disease processes, especially in cancer.

-Professor Hongming Xu is Head of the Vehicle and Engine Research Centre at the University of Birmingham and a ‘Distinguished Visiting Professor’ at Tsinghua University.
+Professor Hongming Xu is the Director of Birmingham CASE-V Automotive Research and Education Centre and a ‘Distinguished Visiting Professor’ at Tsinghua University.
 With BEng and MEng degrees from Hefei University of Technology obtained in 1982 and 1984 respectively, he received his PhD from Imperial College in 1995.
 He was a Technical Specialist at Jaguar Land Rover prior to joining University of Birmingham in 2005 and becoming professor in 2009.
-He has over 400 publications including 90 SAE Papers (Scopus H-index 41) in powertrain research added by some 40 invited talks and keynotes.
-He is a Fellow of SAE International and IMechE.
-He is president of the UK Chinese Society of Automotive Engineers and vice president of the Association of British Chinese Professors.
+He has 500 publications including 90 SAE Papers (Google H-index 52) in powertrain research added by some 40 invited talks and keynotes.
+He is Fellow of SAE International and IMechE.
+He is Founding Chairman of Global Alliance of Overseas Chinese Societies of Automotive Engineers, Vice President of the Association of British Chinese Professors.